rafael-santiago/helios/src/include/toolsets/ffmpeg/README.md

 ## So, how to use it?

-Personally, I like to letting a forge directory prepared with an invocation file in order to make my life easy, because commonly the use of ``ffmpeg`` tends to be sudden.
+Personally, I like letting a forge directory prepared with an invocation file in order to make my life easy, because commonly the use of ``ffmpeg`` tends to be sudden.
 Follows my forge project file:

         # "Forgefile.hsl"